MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-glossary.md

 <big><b> P </b></big>

 <a name="parallel"></a>**Parallel computing**
 <div style="margin:15px; margin-bottom:25px;">A process that breaks a computing task into segments that can be executed independently on separate threads, cores, or computers.
 Multiple architectures support parallel computing: SMP means parallel processing on a single computer with multiple processors, each running a different set of commands; MPP means processing a task across multiple computers.
-In both SMP and MPP, the results from all processes are combined at the end to give a single result. <a href="scaler-distributed-computing.md">Learn more…</a></div>
+In both SMP and MPP, the results from all processes are combined at the end to give a single result.
+ScaleR performs parallel computing on any computer with multiple computing cores. <a href="scaler-distributed-computing.md">Learn more…</a></div>

 <!--
 <br>